jamescherti/bash-stdops/README.md

 ### Script category: files, paths, and strings

-### Script: rgfiles
+### Script: allfiles

-The `rgfiles` bash script recursively search the specified directory and print the list of file paths to standard output.
+The `allfiles` bash script recursively search the specified directory and print the list of file paths to standard output.
 By default, the it ignores: ".git" directories, files that match ".gitignore" rules, and binary files.

-### Script: rgfiles-run
+### Script: allfiles-run

 Recursively execute a command on all files listed by the `rg --files` command.
 For example, to recursively `cat` all text files in `/etc`, use the following command:
 ```
-rgfiles-run /etc cat {}
+allfiles-run /etc cat {}
 ```

 (`{}` is replaced with the path to each file.)

-Here is an example of how you can combine `rgfiles-run` and `sed` to replace "Text1" with "Text2" in a Git repository:
+Here is an example of how you can combine `allfiles-run` and `sed` to replace "Text1" with "Text2" in a Git repository:
 ```
-rgfiles-run /path/to/git-repository/ sed -i -e "s/Text1/Text2/g" {}
+allfiles-run /path/to/git-repository/ sed -i -e "s/Text1/Text2/g" {}
 ```

 ### Script: sre